Young’s 26 points lead Hawks past short-handed 76ers, 112-94

 TIP-INS

-76ers: Coach Doc Rivers said he hopes Simmons (sore left knee) can return Tuesday night against Miami after missing his second consecutive game.
+76ers: Rivers said he hopes Simmons (sore left knee) can return Tuesday night against Miami after missing his second consecutive game.
 “We thought it’d be one game and now it’s two,” Rivers said.
 The team was fined $25,000 on Monday for failing to list Simmons on the initial injury report Saturday’s game against Denver. … F Furkan Korkmaz (groin) was held out.

-Hawks: Coach Lloyd Pierce had no update on the severity of G Bogdan Bogdanovic’s avulsion fracture in his right knee.
+Hawks: Pierce had no update on the severity of G Bogdan Bogdanovic’s avulsion fracture in his right knee.
 The team announced Sunday soft tissue inflammation and a bone bruise also was diagnosed.
 Bogdanovic was one of the major offseason acquisitions for Atlanta, signing a four-year, $72 million contract in free agency. … G Tony Snell (right foot) made his season debut midway through the fourth period and missed each of his three shots.

 FAMILY AND FRIENDS ONLY